kachick/chawan/doc/config.md

 [[omnirule]] # this is legal. all default omni-rules are now disabled.
 ```

-Chawan will look for a config file in the $XDG_CONFIG_HOME/chawan/ (or
+Chawan will look for a config file in the $XDG_CONFIG_HOME/chawan/ directory
-directory called `config.toml`.
-(Chawan defaults to ~/.config if the
+called `config.toml`.
+(Chawan defaults to ~/.config if the XDG_CONFIG_HOME
-XDG_CONFIG_HOME environment variable is not set.)
-See the default configuration
+environment variable is not set.)
+See the default configuration file in the
-file in the res/ folder, and bonus configuration files in the bonus/ folder
+res/ folder, and bonus configuration files in the bonus/ folder for further
-for further examples.
+examples.

 **Table of contents**